Interpreting Indian Teacher Asanga

 After another 3 years, thoroughly discouraged, Asanga left the cave to return to the monastery.
 Along the way near the town of Achinta meeting upon an old mangy dog with a back covered in sores and a host of maggots feeding on the bottom of the wound left.

-Asanga immediately asked where he had been all these years and Maitreya responded that he had been by Asanga’s side all this and if he didn’t believe him.
+Asanga immediately asked where he had been all these years and Maitreya responded that he had been by Asanga’s side all this time and if he didn’t believe him.

 Then he should hoist the bodhisattva onto his shoulders and carry him through the town.
 When Asanga did this, amongst all the townspeople, only an old pious beggar woman was able to see a mangy old dog on Asanga’s shoulder bottom right.